Ensemble deep learning: A review: Ensemble Strategies:

 Literature shows that the boosting concept is the backbone behind well-known architectures like Deep Residual networks \cite{he2016deep, Siu}, AdaNet \cite{Cortes2017} .
 The theoretical background for the success of the Deep Residual networks (DeepResNet) \cite{he2016deep} was explained in the context of boosting theory \cite{Huang2018}.
-The authors showed that the output of the top layer is a layer-by-layer boosting method.
 The authors proposed multi-channel telescoping sum boosting learning framework, known as BoostResNet, wherein each channel is a scalar value updated during rounds of boosting to minimize the multi-class error rate.
 The fundamental difference between the AdaNet and BoostResnet is that the former maps the feature vectors to classifier space and boosts weak classifiers while the latter used multi-channel representation boosting.
-The authors showed that in terms of computational time, BoostResNet is more efficient than DeepResnet.
+Moreover, BoostResNet is more efficient than DeepResnet in terms of computational time.

 The theory of boosting was extended to online boosting in \cite{Beygelzimer} and provided theoretical convergence guarantees.
 Online boosting shows improved convergence guarantees for batch boosting algorithms.